 For Tenure-Track And Three-Year Positions

 Each department conducting a search is to manage its own search budget using funds transferred from the dean's office to the department for that purpose.
-In consultation with the chair, the administrative assistant fills out two Search Budget Worksheets, the first (Search Budget Worksheet I [pdf] ) to be submitted shortly after Search Report I and the second (Search Budget Worksheet II [pdf] ) to be submitted shortly after Search Report II.
+In consultation with the chair, the administrative assistant fills out the Search Budget Worksheets [xlsx], the first part to be submitted shortly after Search Report I and the second to be submitted shortly after Search Report II.
 Once these budgets are approved by the Associate Dean, the total amounts allocated are transferred to the department.
 The department must also submit copies of all receipts associated with the search to the Associate Dean at the end of the search.
 If the department should spend more than the budgeted amount, the additional expenses will come out of the department budget.
 Once the search is over, the department submits to the Associate Dean a final budget that accurately reflects the actual expenditures related to the search.

 Remember that the college's recruiting budget is used exclusively for